 Our toothbrush is also Vegan & Cruelty-Free.
 Unfortunately, the only fully biodegradable bristles are those made from boar, badger or horsehair.
 These natural bristles aren’t vegan-friendly, are coarse (bad for gums) and are a breeding ground for bacteria.
 This is why we use synthetic fibres for the bristles which can be removed before composting the handles.

-Our bamboo toothbrush starts life as Moso Bamboo.
-Don’t worry we haven’t stolen a panda’s dinner.
-Moso bamboo is “panda-friendly”, pandas do not eat it or inhabit the area of China where it’s grown.
-The Moso bamboo that goes into making our brushes is sustainably-grown without the use of fertilisers or pesticides.
+Our Bamboo toothbrush starts its life as Moso Bamboo.
+Don’t worry we haven’t stolen a Panda’s dinner.
+Moso bamboo is ‘panda-friendly’, pandas do not eat it or inhabit the area of China where it’s grown.
+The Moso bamboo that goes into making our brushes is sustainably-grown without the use of pesticides.

-No. Even if you’re on holiday and you’ve forgotten your toothbrush, you should never share personal care items (razors, toothbrushes, nail scissors etc.) that may have been in contact with blood.
-Bleeding gums due to gingival inflammation poses a potential risk of transmitting bloodborne diseases, such as hepatitis C.
+Even if you’re on holiday and you’ve forgotten your toothbrush, you should never share personal care items (razors, toothbrushes, nail scissors etc.) that may have been in contact with blood.
+Bleeding gums due to gingival inflammation poses a potential risk of transmitting blood borne diseases, such as hepatitis C.